Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

-Here we construct two distinct SFB models of honeycomb and kagome geometry respectively, featuring tunable quantum geometry divergence characterized by maximum quantum distance $d_{\rm max}$ around the singular touching and non-integer Berry flux $\Phi_{\tinyCW}=\sqrt{1-d^2_{\rm max}}$ in the BZ.
+Here we construct two distinct SFB models of honeycomb and kagome geometry respectively, featuring tunable quantum geometry divergence characterized by maximum quantum distance $d_{\rm max}$ around the singular touching and non-quantized Berry flux $\Phi_{\tinyCW}=\sqrt{1-d^2_{\rm max}}$ in the BZ.
 Over a broad range of singularity strength $d_{\rm max}$ and with an arbitrary-strength nearest-neighbor (NN) repulsion, FQAH phase is demonstrated using exact diagonalization (ED) and density matrix renormalization group (DMRG) calculations.
 The two models display distinct many-body phase diagrams with the variation of $d_{\rm max}$, but a number of common features are observed in their FQAH phases.
 Away from the band touching, we show that $\text{tr}\,\CalG(\bk)$ tends to repel interacting carriers away from its maxima, reminiscent of the observations in isolated flat bands~\cite{FCIQuantumMetricLiuZhaoPRL2020,FCIQuantumMetricPRR2023,FCIQuantumMetricYangBo2024,FCIC=0Lin2025,FCIC=0Lu2025,FCIC=0Bergholtz2025}.
-Surprisingly, around the touching point where $\text{tr}\,\CalG(\bk)$ and trace condition violation are divergent, we observe significant carrier occupation even when band mixing is negligible.
-The many-body gap of the FQAH phase does not uniquely correlate with the singularity strength or the BZ-averaged quantum geometric fluctuations, while its quenching is accompanied by the decrease in the occupation-weighted Berry flux.
-The persistence of FQAH phase from the weak- to strong-interaction limit in these contexts points to an intriguing adaptability of the many-body topological order to the singular and fluctuating quantum geometric landscape and ill-defined band topology.
+Around the singular touching point, we observe significant carrier occupation accompanied by finite band mixing.
+Notably, while the flat-band $\text{tr}\,\CalG(\bk)$ is divergent in the vicinity of the singular touching point, the two-band $\text{tr}\,\CalG(\bk)$ is vanishing.
+This points to the possibility that, near the touching point, two-band quantum geometry replaces one-band quantum geometry in determining the inhomogeneous occupation of interacting carriers in the BZ.
+The many-body gap of the FQAH phase does not uniquely correlate with the singularity strength or BZ-averaged quantum geometric fluctuations, while its quenching is accompanied by the decrease in the occupation-weighted Berry flux.
+The persistence of FQAH phase from the weak-interaction to strong-interaction limit in these contexts points to an intriguing adaptability of the many-body topological order to the singular and fluctuating quantum geometric landscape and ill-defined band topology.